CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 <div data-marpit-fragment markdown="1">

+**Cloning** is the initial download of remote repository to your machine.

-**Cloning** is copying a repository.
-For example, to run someone else’s code you can clone their repository.  `git clone repository-address` downloads the code to your machine.
+ `git clone repository-address` downloads the code to your machine.
 You can use git locally, but if you want to push your changes to GitHub you will need permission to write to the repository on github.

 </div>